-- Action HR-4.1.1: Partner with the Alameda County Workforce Development Board and local organizations (e.g., Bay Region Center of Excellence for Labor Market Research, Rising Sun Center for Opportunity, Grid Alternatives) and community colleges to promote local green job opportunities. - Action HR-4.1.2: Promote BayREN programs to support contractor training and resident education in the unincorporated areas on electric appliances and systems and their installation, operation, and maintenance.
+- ▶ Action HR-4.1.1: Partner with the Alameda County Workforce Development Board, labor organizations, local community-based organizations, and community colleges to promote and connect local residents to high quality and family-sustaining local job opportunities. - ► Action HR-4.1.2: Promote BayREN programs to support contractor training and resident education in the unincorporated areas on electric appliances and systems and their installation, operation, and maintenance. - Action HR-4.1.3: Develop a robust scoring and reporting system (e.g., health and wellness scorecard) to evaluate employer practices at workplaces in the unincorporated areas of the county.
+Develop incentives for workplaces to meet defined scorecard standards to improve physical and mental health, wages, job security, advancement opportunities, and meaningful voices in the workplace.